learntheropes/blockchange-nuxthub/content/en/index.md

 ---
 title: Blockchange 🇵🇾
-description: We assist bitcoin/crypto and AI businesses to relocate in Paraguay
+description: We assist bitcoin/crypto and AI businesses to relocate and run the company in Paraguay
 ---

 ## Structure